vuxcode/pr1-project-MarcusNiklassonDen/time-report.md

   - 2023-11-15
   - worked for 1h
-  - edited comments and did some minor spellchecking, uploaded everything, filled out the readme.md, bug.md and time-report.md
+  - edited comments and did some minor spellchecking, uploaded everything, filled out the readme.md, bug.md and time-report.md (its now 04:40 in the morning... i give up X)

   - total around 27h